Fernán Pérez de Andrade: Fernán Pérez de Andrade, knightly atmosphere and loyalty to Pedro I

 Fernán Pérez de Andrade, listed as squire in several documents of this time, obtained his first concessions in 1356 from the hands of Henry, by then Count of Trastámara.
-He was married to Sancha Rodríguez, only legitimate daughter of Aras Pardo, who was also knight of the Orden de la Banda, which augmented his social status.
+He was married to Sancha Rodríguez, the only legitimate daughter of Aras Pardo, who was also a knight of the Orden de la Banda, which augmented his social status.
 This served as the beginning of his career, which had been hindered by his partisan support for Henry against Henry's half-brother, Peter I, for the throne.

 In the beginning of the war between the brothers, circumstances were confusing and unclear.
-Many knights sided for the mutinous, and Fernán Pérez seems to be one of them, following the allegiances of his natural overlord, Don Fernando Ruíz de Castro, who sided against Peter since the early stages of the confrontation.
+Many knights sided with the mutinous, and Fernán Pérez seems to be one of them, following the allegiances of his natural overlord, Don Fernando Ruíz de Castro, who sided against Peter since the early stages of the confrontation.

 Later, Fernando Ruíz de Castro switched allegiance to King Peter.
 Fernán Pérez de Andrade's fate is unclear, although Henry's exile between 1356 and 1566 makes it unlikely that Fernán supported Henry wholly.
 While Fernán Pérez fought beside King Peter in his campaign against Aragon in 1357, some authors cite his support for Henry, although Henry had fled to Asturias from Ferrol in 1356.

-During the years leading up to 1362, Fernán Pérez achieved considerable wealth, largely due to inheritances from his family, lands and other mercies received from Henry, Count of Trastámara, and his marriage with Sancha.
+During the years leading up to 1362, Fernán Pérez achieved considerable wealth, largely due to inheritances from his family, lands, and other mercies received from Henry, Count of Trastámara, and his marriage with Sancha.
 He also obtained an important privilege from King Peter in 1364, which increased his estates considerably, therefore strengthening his feudal power.